JDevC/PrimalRing/README.md

 - Nesquik: About 60 pints consumed

 Music:
-- Soulitude: For being such an inspirational music band (honestly, I've fixed almost every bug into the game by listening at you, guys)
+- Soulitude: For being such an inspirational music band (honestly, I've fixed almost every bug into the game by listening to you, guys)
+- Two Steps From Hell: A really nice choice for coding mood.
+Feels like you're coding the most epic program ever.